 Your responsibilities and liabilities

-Please view our full terms & conditions relating to pets.
+Please view our full terms & conditions relating to dogs.

 Dogs do love beaches!
 But you should be aware that some beaches operate a seasonal dog ban.
 Where applicable these are usually in place 7am - 7pm daily between Easter Day - 1st October.
 If this is important to you then please check to avoid disappointment.
 Otherwise the coastal path is of course still open to dogs so you can still go for a great walk and enjoy the scenery.